Brad19/flexiSchools/README.md

 ### What can be done better with more time
 - Image from react-native does not render the image fast.
 We need to use something similar to react-native-fast-image as this library is not supported for react-native expo.
+- Could not find time to write unit test.

 ### Total time taken - split up
 - Boiler plate - approx 40 mins to find the correct one.
 Tried few but apparently a clean slate with the latest react native version proves to be valuable.